ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/sea-girls-free-tickets-nme-hq.markdown

 title: "Win FREE gig tickets to see Sea Girls and BLOXX at NME HQ!"
 competition-description: "<p>Want to hear some epic live music?
 Then you won't want\
   \ to miss this...\r\nNME is opening it's doors to host an exclusive lock-in gig\
-  \ in association with 19 Crimes Winery – and we've got a limited amount of FREE\
+  \ in association with 19 Crimes Winery and we've got a limited amount of FREE tickets\
-  \ tickets to give away, Want in?</p> \r\n<p>You can get your hands on one of 35\
+  \ to give away, want it?</p> \r\n<p>You can get your hands on one of 35 pairs of\
-  \ pairs of tickets to see Sea Girls and BLOXX at NME HQ in London on Thursday 3\
+  \ tickets to see Sea Girls and BLOXX at NME HQ in London on Thursday 3rd of May\
-  \ May 2018!
+  \ 2018!
 All you need to do is enter your details and you could be swaying along\
   \ in the crowd, wine in hand as the alt rock/indie pop bands fill your ears with\
   \ their favourite songs!</p>"
 hero-header: "Win FREE gig tickets to see Sea Girls and BLOXX at NME HQ in London!"